Saturday, 21 November 2020

 Ben A'an and Loch Katrine

-Since the new path was constructed I have not climbed the hill; its popularity, car parking charges and reports of bike thefts acting as a deterrent.
-We had already had three trips up Lime Craig this week as part of coping with the latest lockdown so it seemed that time was ripe to revisit Ben A'an on what was a clear autumn day.
-We were walking by 9:00am, the early walkers were coming down and there were already a dozen cars in the car park.
+Since the new path was constructed I have not climbed the hill; its popularity, car parking charges and reports of bike thefts act as a deterrent.
+Aileen and I had already had three trips up Lime Craig this week as part of coping with the latest lockdown.
+It seemed that the time was ripe to revisit Ben A'an for the first time in several years.
+It was a clear autumn day and we were walking by 9:00am, there were already a dozen cars in the car park and the early walkers were coming down.

 Start of the path from Loch Achray